• Share this on:

 For many years, going green has been a way for exporters to sell to companies and consumers that care about the environment.
 But going green is becoming more than a way to reach people that want to be more environmentally friendly: it is also becoming a way to do business.

 In this study, you can learn about environmental responsibility in the cocoa sector.
 We explain how threats such as deforestation, climate change and a high carbon footprint can become market opportunities.
-We also discuss how to meet laws and regulations and how to meet the demands of your customers.
+We also discuss how to comply with laws and regulations and how to meet the demands of your customers.
 Going green can help you access more markets and contribute to a greener world.

 Most sustainability efforts are implemented at the level of cooperatives or farmer groups.
 If you are a company sourcing from a cooperative, you can work directly with the cooperatives on these tips.

 There are many environmental issues in the cocoa sector.
-In some countries, cocoa production is 1 of the key reasons forests are disappearing.
+In some countries, cocoa production is one of the key reasons forests are disappearing.
 About 1% of all the forests lost globally between 1998 and 2008 were lost because of cocoa farming.
 Côte d’Ivoire has lost more than 85% of its forests since 1960, much of it because of cocoa farming.
 Ghana is losing forests faster than any other country in the world.

 Climate change also has an impact on cocoa.
 Droughts and irregular rain are threatening cocoa harvests.
 It may no longer be possible to grow cocoa in many parts of West Africa by 2050.